derniercri/hornet/README.md

 ## Description

 Hornet is a realtime engine that let you enhance your web application by connecting users together.
-Hornet is a publish/suscribe system extremely easy to use, secure and scalable.
-Well, Hornet will integrates very well your own existing application, no matter what language or framework you're using.
+Hornet is meant to be used next to your own existing application, no matter what language or framework you're using, by using connectors.

 Hornet is powered by NodeJs, Socket.io and is backed by Redis.

-### Hornet philosophy: core engine and connectors
+### Hornet philosophy: the engine and the connector

-Hornet is intented to act as a hub for your existing web application, offering the possibility to keep a pool of connected users and broadcasting messages to them in realtime.
-That's where NodeJS is goot at.
+Hornet engine acts as a hub for your existing web application: it keeps a pool of connected users and offers you the possibility to broadcast them messages in realtime.

-The connector is a small library that your existing application will use to connect your clients to Hornet and to broadcast message to them.
-When a client access a page with realtime features on it, your web application will generates a connection token to let the client subscribe to a hornet channel.
+The connector is a small library that is going to be used by your existing application to connect your clients to Hornet and to broadcast message to them.
+When a client access a page with realtime features on it, your webapp has to generate a connection token to let the client subscribe to a hornet channel.

 When you want to broadcast a message to a specific channel, you'll also use the hornet connector to publish it.
-Using Redis publish/subscribe mechanism, Hornet core engines will be notified by this new message and transfer it to subscribed clients.
+Using Redis publish/subscribe mechanism, Hornet core engine will be notified by this new message and forward it to subscribed clients.

-Hornet messages should always be JSON valid objects, containing at least the "type" attribute.
+Hornet messages should always be JSON valid objects, containing at least the "type" property.

 ### Features

 * Realtime publishing to clients from your existing web application
-* Secure subscription to channels, using temporary, non-consecutive 9-chars base 62 numbers.
+* Secure subscription to channels, using temporary (2 min TTL), non-consecutive 9-chars base 62 numbers.
-* Specified architecture for connectors, and connectors available in multiples languages: Java and Ruby at the moment
+* Standardised architecture for connectors.
+Implementation already existing for Java and Ruby
 * Lots of supported transports and browsers thanks to [Socket.io](http://socket.io/)
-* Multichannel supports, you can now connect to multiple channel
+* Multichannel support

 ## Requirements

 * [Node.js](https://github.com/joyent/node) and [npm](http://npmjs.org/)
 * [Redis](http://redis.io/)

 ## Installation